axocomm/lambda.codes/resources/pages/about/experience.md

-platform, a comprehensive online shopping research tool leveraging [Scrapy](https://scrapy.org/) and [Pandas](http://pandas.pydata.org/), a third-party media platform integration plugin for WordPress, and an Android application for a YC-backed startup.
+platform, a comprehensive online shopping research tool leveraging [Scrapy](https://scrapy.org/) and [Pandas](http://pandas.pydata.org/), a third-party media platform integration plugin for WordPress, and an Android application for a Y Combinator startup.

 I also work on maintaining infrastructure, building internal tools, and much more.
 In late 2015, I was even involved in an [SEO keyword